explainers-by-googlers/cross-origin-storage/README.md

 #### Availability gating

-User agents are expected to implement an **availability gating** mechanism that may suppress the presence of a file in COS even when the file is physically stored there. `requestFileHandle()` must return a `NotFoundError` `DOMException` when the user agent determines that revealing the file's presence would constitute a privacy risk, regardless of whether the file is actually present.
+User agents are expected to implement an **availability gating** mechanism that controls whether the presence of a file in COS is disclosed to the requesting origin.
+The dividing line is whether the hash is on the **Public Hash List (PHL)**, a shared, vendor-neutral allowlist that all browser vendors are expected to respect:

+- **On the PHL:** The user agent may answer truthfully, returning a handle if the file is present, or a `NotFoundError` `DOMException` if it is absent. ([GREASE'ing](#greasing) may still introduce occasional false negatives even for PHL-listed resources.)
+- **Not on the PHL:** The user agent must always return a `NotFoundError` `DOMException`, regardless of whether the file is physically present in COS.
+The response must be identical whether the file is absent or present, so that cache state cannot be inferred by observing the response or its timing.

-User agents should maintain an **allowlist** of well-known resources—such as AI model weights published by recognized model hubs—that are unconditionally eligible for cross-origin availability disclosure.
-For resources not on the allowlist, user agents should only confirm a file's presence if it has met a **popularity threshold** and been encountered on a minimum number of distinct origins (a form of **k-anonymity** where _k_ is that minimum origin count), ensuring that no file unique to a small set of sites can be used as a cross-site identifier.
-Resources that do not meet the popularity threshold are treated as absent: the user agent returns a `NotFoundError` `DOMException` as if the file were not stored in COS at all.
+The PHL covers well-known resources, such as popular open-source libraries, widely used Wasm modules, web fonts served by major font CDNs, and AI model weights published by recognized model hubs, that are unconditionally eligible for cross-origin availability disclosure because their ubiquity makes cache presence uninformative about any individual user.
+A hash not on the PHL may still be disclosed if it has met a **popularity threshold** and been encountered on a minimum number of distinct origins (a form of **k-anonymity** where _k_ is that minimum origin count).
+Hashes that clear neither bar are treated as permanently absent at the API surface: the user agent returns a `NotFoundError` `DOMException` as if the file were not stored in COS at all.

 Developers must NOT rely on a `NotFoundError` as definitive proof that a file is absent from COS.
 A `NotFoundError` MAY indicate that the user agent has withheld confirmation of the file's presence for privacy reasons.